Staff

 Stephanie Schwartz is the Curator of Collections and Research at the Historical Society of Princeton.
 Prior to becoming Curator in 2016, Stephanie served as HSP’s Research Assistant, answering all external and in-house inquiries using the HSP collection.
 She now oversees all collections management and research services at HSP.
 She also works with staff to develop museum exhibitions and collection-based programming.
 Stephanie holds a BA in History and a certificate in Museum Studies from Connecticut College, and an MS in Archives Management from Simmons College.
 She has also worked at HBO, the Schomburg Center for Research in Black Culture, the New Jersey State Archives, and the Mercer County Library System.

-Paul Davis – Collections and Research Assistant
+Paul Davis – Grants and Research Assistant

 Paul joined the staff at HSP in 2018.
 He is responsible for handling all research inquiries, using HSP’s collection, and assisting the Curator in implementing HSP’s Collections Management Policy.
 Paul previously worked as a Research Historian at the David Library of the American Revolution and served as a Research Project Manager from 2012 to 2015 at the Museum of the American Revolution.
 Prior to his career as a historian and researcher, Paul worked in the securities industry where he worked in Investment Operations and as a Compliance Supervisor.
 Paul received his BA from Dickinson College where he majored in History and Economics.
 He also holds Master’s Degrees from St. Joseph’s University (MBA) and Villanova University (History).